Turnover in clothes industry down again

 Fewer clothes manufacturers

-The foundering clothes industry and increasing imports have resulted in a sharp reduction in the number of companies manufacturing clothes, which fell by 41 percent from 1996 to 2005, to 1,275.
-More than 78 percent of these companies have only one or two workers.
+The lacklustre production in the clothes industry and the increasing imports have resulted in a sharp reduction in the number of companies manufacturing clothes.
+This number fell by 41 percent from 1996 to 2005 to 1,275.
+More than 78 percent of these companies employ only one or two people.

 Hans Draper